PhilipJanz/Landslide-Image-Classification/README.md

 # 🛰️ Landslide Image Classification from Multi-Modal Satellite Imagery
-Tackling Zindi's [Landslide Classification Challenge](https://zindi.africa/competitions/classification-for-landslide-detection) - a computer vision task on bi-temporal Sentinel-1 (SAR) and Sentinel-2 (optical) satellite imagery.
-This project  implements classic data preprocessing, augmentation and deep learning using a lightweight multi-modal architecture (< 1M parameters).
-An efficient data filtering methode has proven to be not only shrink training costs by more than half (279 -> 126 Wh), but also significantly boost performance.
-Another architectural choice, the Feature Pyramid Network (FPN), couldn't increase performance.
+Tackling Zindi's [Landslide Classification Challenge](https://zindi.africa/competitions/classification-for-landslide-detection)— a computer vision task on bi-temporal Sentinel-1 (SAR) and Sentinel-2 (optical) satellite imagery.
+This project implements classic data preprocessing, augmentation, and deep learning using a lightweight multi-modal architecture (< 1M parameters).
+An efficient data filtering method has proven to not only shrink training costs by more than half (279 → 126 Wh) but also significantly boost performance.
+Another architectural choice, the Feature Pyramid Network (FPN), did not increase performance.

-The solution achieved a test F1-score of .877 (winning F1: .907) and hit place 23 (of 303) on the final leaderboard.
+The solution achieved a test F1-score of 0.877 (winning F1: 0.907) and ranked 23rd out of 303 teams on the final leaderboard.

 ## 📊 Data Overview
-The given data unites bi-temporal Sentinel-1 (SAR) and Sentinel-2 (optical) satellite imagery.
-The SAR data from Sentinel provides VH and VV bands both for pre- and post-desaster as well as descending and ascending, which gives the possibility to train a *change detection network*.
+The provided dataset combines bi-temporal Sentinel-1 (SAR) and Sentinel-2 (optical) satellite imagery.
+The SAR data from Sentinel-1 provides VH and VV bands for both pre- and post-disaster imagery, as well as for descending and ascending passes, enabling the training of a *change detection network*.

 ![](assets/example_image.png)